Woman using laptop with yellow background, Internet contention ratio concept.

-If you have recently bought yourself a new broadband plan promising high speeds, it might be held back by other households using the same provider as you during peak hours.
-Internet contention ratios could be the reason your internet isn’t reaching an optimum speed.
+If your internet plan isn’t delivering on its promised fast speeds, it might be held back by other households using the same provider as you during peak hours.

 Unlimited Home Standard (NBN 50) Plans